rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/february.md

 * **Override restart policy option**
 Modify or override the initial setting of restart policy for components with device runtime while deploying a package.
 * **Static routes**
-Bind a static route to an externally exposed network endpoint of a cloud deployment to access the deployed application over a public network or an external network.
-It introduces determinism to a deployment's endpoint URL addresses.
+To get a deterministic URL/route for your application while exposing the network endpoint externally, you must bind it to a static route.
+When you add a static route, an externally exposed endpoint is essentially guaranteed to be available at the URL of that particular static route.
+It makes externally exposed endpoints (and hence the deployments exposing them) resilient to failure or re-deployment, facilitates maintenance and upgrades to the backend/deployment while retaining the same unique globally available URL.
 * **rapyuta.io Python SDK 0.11.0 released**
 Python SDK [0.11.0](/developer-guide/tooling-automation/python-sdk/#installation) defines a method that adds restart policy for a device component.
 To use newer SDK, install it by using: